AshuiRUA/NPI-GNN/README.md

 **Necessary parameters**
 * --projectName : The name of dataset you want to generate.
-* --interactionName : The name existing ncRNA-protein interaction dataset, like NPInter2, NPInter2_lncRNA, RPI7317,RPI2241, and RPI369.
+* --interactionName : The name of existing ncRNA-protein interaction dataset, like NPInter2, NPInter2_lncRNA, RPI7317,RPI2241, and RPI369.

 **Optional parameters**
 * --createBalanceDataset : Default = 1.
 Creating balance dataset for unbalanced interaction dataset.